 We buy to keep.

-If you sell your business to us, we are not the next stop on the way to another sale.
-We acquire owner-managed service firms across Europe and aim to own them for decades.
+When you sell to us, we are not the next stop on the way to another sale.
+We acquire owner-managed service firms across Europe and own them for decades.

 Succession is a structural challenge.

-Across Europe, more owners are preparing to step back than there are buyers equipped to take over an owner-managed firm and run it for the long term.
+Across Europe, more owners are preparing to step back than there are buyers equipped to take over an owner-managed firm and run it in perpetuity.

 in SME business value is changing hands across Europe this decade (McKinsey, 2024).